nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

     :alt: Set Personal API key

 - Click 'Obtain...'.
-Your web browser will open, showing the management page where you can create a new Personal API Key.
+Your web browser will open, showing the management page where you can `create a new Personal API Key <https://management.3di.live/personal_api_keys>`_.
 Create a new API key by pressing the '+NEW ITEM' button in the upper right corner.

 .. figure:: image/f_set_apikey_managementscreen_overview.png
     :alt: API keys in the management screen